SarahZimmermann-Schmutzler/minecraft_server/README.md

     - Hybrid Server like <a href="https://mohistmc.com/">Mohist</a> (Forge + Plugins)

 ### Minecraft Server Edition
-There is the Java Edition and the Bedrock Edition of Minecraft.
+There is the *Java Edition* and the *Bedrock Edition* of Minecraft.
 Two different versions of the game that differ in technology, features and compatibility.

-This repository works with the **Java Server**:
+This repository containerizes the **Java Server**:
 - only suitable for the PC
 - runs via the Java Runtime Environment (JRE)
 - easy to set up